-- A. Quality Control (QC) is performed once per day of use for each antiserum/methodology used, and is documented in the computer as described in the Blood Bank CDM Resulting the QC Rack or on paper per site specific QC policies.
+- A. Quality Control (QC) is performed once per day of use for each antiserum/methodology used, and is documented in the LIS or on paper per site specific QC policies.
 QC results are documented only for phases tested. - B. Appropriate positive and negative controls for antigen typings must be tested once per day of use for each antiserum/ methodology used. - 1.
 The reaction strength of the positive control must be 2+ or greater.
 If the reaction strength of the positive control is not 2+ or greater, then the quality control is considered to be failing. - 2.
 The negative control must be non-reactive.
 If the negative control is reactive (any strength) then the QC is considered to be failing.